ExabeamLabs/Content-Doc/DataSources/Microsoft/Windows/Ps/pC_sxmlwindowsmember3.md

 {
 Name = s-xml-windows-member-3
   DataType = "windows-member-added"
-  Conditions = [ "4756", "<Data Name='TargetSid'>", """A member was added to a security-enabled universal group""" ]
+  Conditions = [ "4756", "<Data Name ='TargetSid'>", """A member was added to a security-enabled universal group""" ] }
-}
 s-xml-windows-member = {
   Vendor = Microsoft